-ReturnStatement :
+'''

+ReturnStatement:

+return ;

-return [no LineTerminator here] Expressionopt ;
+return [no LineTerminator here] Expression ;

+'''

 An ECMAScript program is considered syntactically incorrect if it contains a return statement that is not within a FunctionBody.
 A return statement causes a function to cease execution and return a value to the caller.
 If Expression is omitted, the return value is undefined.
 Otherwise, the return value is the value of Expression.